alessiapetescia/Forecasting-energy-prices-through-Time-Series-Analysis/README.md

   <li>LSTM</li>
  </ul>

  The code is written in R, and the notebook is optimized to be ran on Colab.
-AutoML optimization is uused in order to choose the best parameters for the LSTM model.
+AutoML optimization is used in order to choose the best hyperparameters for the LSTM model.